mattearly/dmpower/README.md

 ### Featuring: *DM-Power*
 _It's DM Magic!_

-1. Get going quick with a streamlined character creation process for Players or Non-Players.
+1. Characters: Get going quick with a streamlined character creation process for Players or Non-Players.
     * **All** Classes and Paths, Races, Levels, Feats, Skills, Proficiencies, Backgrounds, and Stats
+        * Has extra class archetypes & backgrounds from the:
+            * Sword Coast Adventures Guide (SCAG)
+            * DMG
-        * Based on the logic from the PHB
+        * Based on the logic from the PHB & SCAG
         * Unlimited Characters (limited only by your computer's memory)
     * Powerful after creation character **editor** for custom changes
         * Level Up tool